mstksg/inCode/copy/entries/control-intro.md

 You see where the flaw in the plan is?

-It's very rude to ask a hamster for her weight!
+Of course: it's very rude to ask a hamster for her weight!

 Also, aside from that, there are just too many parameters you have to constantly monitor, measure, and maintain.
 If you don't get it all exactly